afuerhoff/ioBroker.fb-checkpresence/README.md

 ## Features

 ### AVM support check
 The function checks the availability of used fritzbox features.
 The availability is logged as info.
 If you have problems look if the features are all set to true.
+Also the access rights are checked for the user and the feature is set to false if the acces right is not correct.

 ### Switch on / off the guest wlan
 Under the folder guest you can set the state wlan to true or false and then the guest wlan switches on or off.

+### QR code of guest wlan
+The QR code of the guest wlan is saved in the state wlanQR in the guest folder.
+The QR code can show in vis in the basic - Bool SVG widget.

 ### Switch on / off the internet access of Fritzbox devices
 Under the folder FB-devices you could set the disabled state to true or false and the the internet access of this device